 Safe Voting Tips for Survivors

-As we approach Election Day next week, the National Network to End Domestic Violence (NNEDV) shares a reminder that domestic violence survivors deserve to—and can—participate safely in all aspects of our country’s political process (including voting) without fearing further violence from an abuser.
+Domestic violence survivors deserve to—and can—participate safely in all aspects of our country’s political process (including voting) without fearing further violence from an abuser.
 It’s also essential for survivors to be aware of the ways their voter information is collected and used to help them make informed decisions about their safety.

 Safe Voting Tips for Survivors

-It’s never a survivor’s fault if someone chooses to make them feel unsafe or afraid for exercising their right to vote.
+It’s never your fault if someone chooses to make you feel unsafe or afraid for exercising your right to vote.
 Some domestic violence survivors may find it helpful to create a safety plan around voting if they suspect an abuser may choose to do this.
-A voting safety plan might include some of the following elements, depending on what a survivor decides is right for them:
+A voting safety plan might include some of the following elements, depending on what you decide is best:

 Vote during a time when an abuser is busy.
-If a survivor is worried about being joined by, or running into, an abuser at their polling place, they can think about the abuser’s schedule and try to pick a time when they may be busy.
+If you’re worried about being joined by, or running into, an abuser at your polling place, you can think about the abuser’s schedule and try to pick a time when they may be busy.

 Ask a friend for support.
-Even if a friend (or family member, or other trusted person) can’t be with a survivor in-person, maybe they can stay in touch via text.
-Does a survivor know a neighbor who’s voting in-person?
-Maybe they can see if they’re willing to head to the polling place together.
+Even if a friend (or family member, or other trusted person) can’t be with you in-person, maybe they can stay in touch via text.
+Do you know a neighbor who’s voting in-person?
+Maybe they’re willing to head to the polling place together.

 Do research beforehand and vote quickly.
-Planning who to vote for can save time at the polling place, especially if a survivor is worried about seeing an abuser.
+Planning how to vote can save time at the polling place, especially if you’re worried about seeing an abuser.

 Practice self-care before and after voting.
 Planning a fun or relaxing activity around voting can help minimize stress.
-Does the survivor have a favorite grounding activity?
-Perhaps they can practice it while waiting in line.
+Do you have a favorite grounding activity?
+Practice it while waiting in line.

 Ask a poll worker about secret voting.
-If a survivor is voting with an abuser and worries they may force the vote, they can ask a poll worker about casting a secret ballot if it’s safe to do so.
+If you’re is voting with an abuser and worry they may force your vote, ask a poll worker about casting a secret ballot if it’s safe to do so.

 Consider vote-by-mail options.
 Voting by mail has become more common, and all states offer some form of absentee voting (with different requirements in each state).
 This can be especially helpful for survivors who have safety concerns about seeing an abuser at their polling place, or whose schedules don’t allow them to vote on Election Day.
 Learn more about voting by mail and absentee voting in this blog from NNEDV’s Safety Net team.